 Name ID | True | Okta/Onelogin: Persistent Azure (Unique User Identifier): user.userprincipalname |

-The Role of the user can be mapped to Security Center Superuser role by using one of these values (case insensitive):
+The Role of the user can be mapped to the Security Center Superuser role by using one of these values (case insensitive):

 - holm_superuser